sirjoaorodrigues/sirjoaorodrigues/README.md

 welcome to my profile

-all of my projects are closed!
+all of my projects and repositores are closed!
 Thank you for reading my read-me

 about me:
 21y.